 - 2.37.
 Operating personnel should not normally interchange components or perform maintenance.7 If something needs to be repaired, the operating personnel should complete a written request for maintenance work and should allow maintenance personnel to complete the task in accordance with approved procedures.
 Maintenance personnel should be requested to perform urgent maintenance, as necessary. - 2.38.
-The interface between the operations department and the maintenance department during an outage should be clearly defined, to ensure that risk from an outage is managed properly and the effectiveness of an outage is maximized.
+The interface between the operations department and the maintenance department during an outage should be clearly defined to ensure that risk from an outage is managed properly and the effectiveness of an outage is maximized.
 This should be achieved by thorough planning and scheduling, effective coordination and the timely return of systems and components to safe operational status (for recommendations on the control of outages, see paras 7.20-7.22). - 2.39.
 The activities of the operations department should be coordinated with those of the plant chemistry department to ensure proper chemistry control of the liquid and gas systems in the plant.
 In addition, the operations department should inform the plant chemistry department before commencing any changes to the plant that might have the potential to affect plant chemistry, or that might otherwise necessitate action from plant chemistry personnel.
 When problems relating to chemistry arise, operating personnel and plant chemistry personnel should work closely with one another to promptly implement corrective actions (for recommendations on chemistry control, see paras 5.60-5.64). - 2.40.
 Effective coordination should be implemented between the operations department and the radiation protection department.
 The operations department should inform the radiation protection department before commencing plant changes that might have the potential to affect radiation levels in the plant, or that might otherwise necessitate action from radiation protection personnel.
 Radiation protection personnel should inform operating personnel of the radiation hazards present in different areas of the plant.
 Requirements on radiation protection are established in GSR Part 3 [14].
-Recommendations on the protection of workers are provided in IAEA Safety Standards Series No. GSG-7, Occupational Radiation Protection [16]. - 2.41.
-The operations department should coordinate relevant activities with the department responsible for security at the plant and for developing measures to reduce the vulnerability of the plant to malicious acts: see also para.
-5.1 of SSR-2/2 (Rev. 1) [1].
-Further recommendations are provided in DS497C [5].
+Recommendations on the protection of workers are provided in IAEA Safety Standards Series No. GSG-7, Occupational Radiation Protection [16].

-7 Personnel in the operations department may do some minor repairs or replacements that they are competent to undertake, such as replacing light bulbs that indicate the status of equipment, replacing chart paper and ink cartridges, connecting portable sump pumps, adding oil to components and connecting steam generator sluice hoses.
-All such minor maintenance activities should be clearly listed in the job descriptions of the appropriate operating personnel.
+7 Personnel in the operations department may carry out some minor repairs or replacements that they are competent to undertake, such as replacing light bulbs that indicate the status of equipment, replacing chart paper and ink cartridges, connecting portable sump pumps, adding oil to components and connecting steam generator sluice hoses.
+All such minor maintenance activities need to be clearly listed in the job descriptions of the appropriate operating personnel.